HugoCapitan/knowledge_cornucopia/Agile Principles, Methodologies and Mindset/Basics and how to move.md

 ## Chosing an agile model

+> Agile models can be implemented rigidly, with no deviations, or partially, suited to your needs, or a hybrid model, taking parts from different methodologies.

 | Agile Model | Suitability |
 | ----------- | ----------- |
 | XP | Informal methodology.
 Good for small dynamic projects with constant requirements change. |